Groovetube synth

 high-quality audio version 20MB

-The next clips show line-in tests - in some the synth is running a Fusion brand fluorescent, in others a prototype neon tube.
-Fluorescents generally tend to add higher-frequency noise, and can produce a very brassy sound.
-The neon tube is not quite suited to this machine, it really needs more voltage to produce much plasma noise.
-Run like this it adds warm distortion and definition to the sound, which is encouraging for the next versions.
+Next clips show line-in tests - in some the synth is running a Fusion brand fluorescent, in others a prototype neon tube.
+Fluorescents generally tend to add higher-frequency noise, and can produce a really brassy sound.
+The neon tube needs more voltage to produce much plasma noise, but run like this it adds warm distortion and definition to the sound, encouraging for the next versions.

-We have not tested many audio sources yet, but got good results with first sending a signal from the radio or drum machine through a Wingie2 resonator.
-This boosts certain frequencies of the input, making a compressed/saturated signal that the plasma responds well to - though the output level can vary significantly as input frequencies change.
+We haven't tested many audio sources yet, but got good results with first sending a signal from radio or drum machine through a Wingie2 resonator.
+This boosts a narrow band of the input, and makes a compressed/saturated signal that the plasma responds well to - although the output level can vary significantly as the input spectrum changes.

-Three clips showing sounds from live radio put through the resonator, and mixed with tones from the onboard synth oscillator.
+Three clips showing live radio put through the resonator, and mixed with tones from the onboard synth oscillator before being sent to the tube.

 high-quality audio version 57MB

-The resonator is initially distorting the radio signal, before the synth changes the sound again.
+The resonator initially distorts the radio signal, before the synth changes the sound again.
 In the next clips you can hear first the line-in signal and then the synth output, to show what the resonator is doing and what the synth is.

 high-quality audio version 33MB

 Two more clips, with the synth running in sync with a drum machine.
-The hi-hats signal is sent to the synth line-in via the Wingie, with a short decay time on the first clip and long on the second.
+The hi-hat signal is sent to the Wingie (short decay time on the first clip, long on the second), then into the synth line-in,

 high-quality audio version 55MB

-Older clips of our previous machine are organised into two playlists on Youtube.
+Older clips of previous machines are organised into two playlists on Youtube.

 Tubes

-We won't need to use heated electrodes or mercury in our tubes, so these will hopefully be more stable.
-Electrode shape is likely to be important, it will be exciting to find out what is possible.
+We won't need to use coated electrodes or mercury in our tubes, so these will be more stable.
+Electrode shape is likely to be an important factor in determining the sound, as this will influence the sheath structure between plasma and electrode surface, where much of the noise seems to be produced.
+It will be exciting to find out what is possible.

 Ordering